johan162/hpdf_table/docs/GettingStarted.md

 Here we note that:

-- Cells are refered to starting from the top left cell that is cell (0x0)
+- Cells are referred to starting from the top left cell that is cell (0x0)

-Now its time to size and position the the table on the page.
+Now its time to size and position the table on the page.
 As a minimum you must specify the `x` and `y` position as well as the width of the table.
 The library is smart enough to automatically figure out the height (but it is also possible to force a larger height than strictly necessary)

 The native coordiante system for PDF pages are given as the printing unit of DPI or *dots per inch*.
 By default, the resolution of a PDF is 72 DPI.